 Many people today are making a laudable effort to live more sustainably.
 They travel less, or in ways that cause lower emissions.
 They use energy efficient methods to heat and power their homes.
 They recycle what they can and seek to minimise their food miles and food waste.

-These are all to be welcomed.
-But they only reduce a person’s impact to a limited extent and only for their lifetime.
+These positive steps are all to be welcomed.
+But they can only reduce a person’s environmental impact to a limited extent, and only for their own lifetime.
 Your choice about how many children you have is much more important.
 Each additional child will have more impact on the environment and consume more resources than anything else you do over your whole lifetime.
 And the impact will continue for that child’s life and the lives of his/her descendants.